Aluerie/HextechButEfficient/README.md

 ### 🪓 Final Chore minimisation

-- [ ] Construct your own chore out of available scripts and gather it all in just one button.
+- [ ] Construct your own chore out of available scripts, gather it all in just one button and even schedule it.

 ### 😈 Remove Challenges Tokens